asadbek064/asadbek064/README.md

 ## 👋 Hey there!
 I'm Asad
 🚀 Software Engineer at [SheetJS](http://sheetjs.com/), working on R&D, documentation, integrations, and customer support.
+Most of my work there lives in our internal [Gitea repo](https://git.sheetjs.com/sheetjs), rather than GitHub.
 I also maintain [Mylinx](http://mylinx.cc/), a platform combining Linktree and Bitly features for bio pages, URL shortening, and QR codes.

-I'm passionate about data toolkits, clean architecture, and Next.js.
+I'm passionate about data toolkits, binary formats, low-level JavaScript, and clean architecture.

 ### Notable Projects
 - 🔗 [Mylinx](https://mylinx.cc) - Create bio pages, blogs, short links, and QR codes with built-in analytics for tracking.